martinjlee77/RetrievalAssistant/replit.md

 ## Overview

-This project is a RAG-based contract analysis tool that generates complete ASC 606 revenue recognition analyses.
-The system takes revenue contracts as input and produces structured professional memos following the 5-step ASC 606 model, using authoritative FASB guidance and Big 4 interpretative publications as primary sources, with LLM general knowledge as fallback for edge cases.
+This project is a multi-standard accounting analysis platform that generates complete contract analyses under various accounting standards (ASC 606, ASC 842, etc.).
+The system takes contracts as input and produces structured professional memos following the specific methodology of each standard, using authoritative FASB guidance and Big 4 interpretative publications as primary sources, with LLM general knowledge as fallback for edge cases.

 ## User Preferences